 There is a myth out there in many people’s minds that lake trout are not good to eat… that they are too oily, or fishy tasting and the only way to make good table fare is to smoke them and some people just don’t like the smoke taste either.
 Those beliefs may be true of some lake trout caught in certain waters and depths, but it’s not true for all lake trout and I am writing to dispel that hogwash.

-There are basically 2 different species of lake trout (See: lake trout facts) in Lake Superior that we fish for in the Stannard Rock Lighthouse area and in Bete Grise (just north of Keweenaw Bay.)
+There are 4 different forms of lake trout (See: lake trout facts) in Lake Superior that we fish for in the Stannard Rock Lighthouse area and in Bete Grise (just north of Keweenaw Bay.)
 One is the Siscowet, which is about 60 to 70% fat content and they live in the deep (250 feet and deeper) parts of the lake.
 The meat of these “lakers” is an off-white color, because of its high fat content and isn’t as good to eat, unless smoked.

-The other species, lean lake trout, have only 10 to 15% body fat and sometimes, depending on their feed, can have a very pink to orange color meat.
+Aother form, lean lake trout, have only 10 to 15% body fat and sometimes, depending on their feed, can have a very pink to orange color meat.
 Don’t be fooled by the meat color, though, because it can be a lighter color and still be a lean.
 For example, the lean lake trout that has been mainly eating fresh water shrimp, will be pink to orange color.
 Some will almost be as orange as Chinook or coho salmon flesh.

 So where does the belief come from that lake trout aren’t good to eat?
 I suppose it’s from those that have eaten (or talked to someone who has) a Siscowet – fat lake trout, and thus had a bad experience.
 Perhaps the lake trout caught in the lower great lakes have a different taste too, whether fat or lean, because the waters aren’t as cold and clean as Lake Superior.
 Any fish can taste bad if the waters that it lives in is polluted.
 Even a speckled trout, which is among the best tasting fish, can be bad if caught from a stagnant pond.